deepak2431/gitseries/pragya/tasks.md

 It allows developers to host their files in a ‘Git Repository’ so that other people can collaborate on projects with them Its like a social networking site for developers.

-Why is GitHub so popular?
+#Why is GitHub so popular?
 Automatically tracks every minute change in your project Allows us to revert back to a previous version no matter how many times you changed your files.
 It allows people to work together on the same project at the same time without disturbing each other’s files Easy to learn and work on .

-Hello, My name is Anna Varma.
-I am currently pursuing BTech in Computer Science from DIT University.

 1. What is git and gitHub?
 Git- Git was created by Linus Torvalds.
 Git is a type of version control system that makes it easier to track changes to files or in the source code.